Dr Julie Summers – Senior Lead Practitioner

 Mr Joe Sanders – Lead Practitioner

-Over the course of my seven years of teaching in London, Stamford and Rutland, I have always been driven to evolve my own practice.
+Over the course of my nine years of teaching in London, Stamford and Rutland, I have always been driven to evolve my own practice.
 I have discovered that effective teaching and learning boils down to a cycle of reflecting, refining and trying again.
-I have led lesson study research and INSETs into the pedagogical strands of Assessment for Learning and active learning and, in particular, their practical implications, such as the SOLO Taxonomy and Dedicated Improvement and Reflection Time.
+I have led lesson study research, INSETs, and write articles, on a variety of pedagogical strands, including Assessment for Learning and active learning and, in particular, their practical implications, such as the SOLO Taxonomy and Dedicated Improvement and Reflection Time.
 I’m always on the lookout for collaborating on new techniques with fellow teachers.
-This year I am aiming to engender greater engagement in lessons through the use of role play games, and to get more students independently reading (for pleasure), researching and reflecting on their own working habits.
+Last year I co-led a FOSIL project to translate the framework beyond inquiry-based learning, for the purpose of generating a greater degree of self-regulated learning in assessments and essays.
+This year I am looking forward to working on behaviour management, reading for pleasure and approaches to learning.

 Ms Susanna Boyd – Lead Practitioner